foxglove/mcap/docs/motivation/evaluation-of-robotics-data-recording-file-formats.md

 ### Serialization Agnostic

 The robotics world has not standardized on a single message serialization format.
 ROS1 included its own serialization format, while ROS2 uses CDR as the default but includes a pluggable middleware layer to support other serializations.
-Non-ROS robots may be using Protocol Buffers, CBOR, JSON, or a proprietary format.
+Non-ROS robots may be using Protocol Buffers (Protobuf), CBOR, JSON, or a proprietary format.
 A generic recording container must include support for different serialization formats to support the breadth of choices for message serialization in use today.

 ### Determinism